When Astrology meets Technology

 He created the patch to handle the interactive parts.
 He used Ableton for audio, Resolume for VJing or Isadora for interactive art (especially with Leap Motion controller).
 He also recommends Max, Pure data or any other patcher you already know.
 Isadora is the one he highly recommends, especially for experimentation, since they have a fully functional demo, where you can create patches, just not save them.

-The artistic challenge that the Touch Board and Electric Paint helped Aaron solve was creating something that blended nicely with the primitive style space (unlike most commercial interfaces), but added some excitement and interactivity to the visuals.
+The artistic challenge that the Touch Board and Electric Paint helped Aaron solve was creating something that blended nicely with the primitive style space (unlike most commercial interfaces), but added some excitement and interactivity to the work of art.

 He also wanted to create an art piece equally useable as a VJ interface or interactive art installation.
 Another major challenge of this piece was having no access to stores or materials so he had to create something with what was available on hand.